 I use a Beauty Dish exclusively as my light modifier of choice, now indoors and out.
-The Beauty Dish magically enhances skin and makeup pigments, making it the perfect choice as a main or primary fill.
-The design versatility of e-Photo’s new 16″ Beauty Dish can be utilized to achieve stunning results every time.
-Now accompanied with my new secret weapon, I’m unstoppable in the field…
+The Beauty Dish magically enhances skin and makeup pigments, making it the perfect choice as a main or primary fill, especially with portraiture and obviously with makeup photography.
+The design versatility of e-Photo’s new 16″ Beauty Dish can be utilized to achieve stunning results every single time.
+Now adding the 28″ Fotodiox portable/studio kit Beauty Dish to my arsenal I am ready for any situation indoors or out.
+These kits designed for speed lights are usually very easily adaptable to your studio equipment.
+Simply remove the speed-light bracket and they mount right up to my Alien Bees.
+The ePhoto 16″ and the Fotodiox 28″ Dishes both do.
+If you are not using Bees, you should do a little research to ensure they will meet your own needs.

 I can’t really explain the technical reasons why, but the Beauty Dish has several unique lighting characteristics.
 There is just something in the way it illuminates makeup pigments and adds a radiant glow to skin, even average to poor skin.
 I’ve heard it said “it’s the quality of my beauty models and professional makeup artist”.
-Yes, this really helps, but I have also seen these magical effects on regular people too.
+Yes, this really helps, but I have also seen these magical effects on regular people who shoot without a professional makeup artist too.

 Miracles do not come easily; the Beauty Dish does have a learning curve.
-I studied with a master and it required a year to find the Sweet Spot.
+I studied with a master and it required a year to find the Sweet Spot and the Feathered Edge on my own.
 Then one day it hit me and now the light is more of an addiction.
 With practices and a little experimentation you should be able to master it in no time.
 I hope to relate enough hints to start you well on your way to success.
-I have two Beauty Dishes, a 22″ white dish from Alien Bees and a 16″ Strobist silver reflective dish from ePhoto.
+Today I use three Beauty Dishes, a 22″ white dish from Alien Bees and a 16″ Strobist silver reflective dish from ePhoto and a 28″ Strobist Beauty Dish from Fotodiox.
 You can read more about studio usage in my original article Shooting With the Beauty Dish.
 In this article we are going to be talking about the new ePhoto Strobist Beauty Dish and it’s usage as a fill light in outdoor situations.

 The Beauty Dish itself